bmacauley/ansible-role-sublimetext/README.md

 # ansible-role-sublimetext

-Ansible role to install and configure Sublime Text 3 on Macos.
+Ansible role to install and configure Sublime Text 3 on macOS.

 ## Requirements

-* Macos 10.10 or 10.11
+* macOS 10.11 or greater
+* Homebrew

 ## Role variables